MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/develop-live-chat-widget.md

 [!INCLUDE[cc-use-with-omnichannel](../includes/cc-use-with-omnichannel.md)]

+Microsoft provides an out-of-the-box live chat widget where each individual component can be further customized.
+You can now attach the custom live chat widget to your Dynamics Customer Service account, and add more functionality and customize the user interface.
 We recommend that you develop your own custom live chat widget using the Omnichannel Chat Live Chat Widget UI Components and Omnichannel Chat SDK.
 This article explains how you can create your own chat widget.

-## Create a custom live chat widget

-To enable you to add more customization and functionality in the live chat widget and user interface than the current out-of-the-box option, you can now attach a custom live chat widget to your Dynamics Customer Service account.
-To create a custom live chat widget, you can use the Omnichannel Live Chat Widget UI Components and the Omnichannel Chat SDK.

 ### Omnichannel Live Chat Widget UI Components

 The Omnichannel Live Chat Widget UI Components library provides a framework of reusable React components that can be edited in all basic CSS styles to modify the user interface of the live chat widget.
 These components are built using the (Fluent UI library)[https://developer.microsoft.com/fluentui].

-Microsoft provides a default out-of-the-box live chat widget built using all the components where each individual component can be further customized.
-To learn more about the Omnichannel Live Chat Widget UI Components, see (here) [Hyperlink].
+To learn more about the Omnichannel Live Chat Widget UI Components, see [Hyperlink]().

 ### Omnichannel Chat SDK

-The Omnichannel Chat SDK is an open-source package that provides chat methods and features for the functionality of the widget.
-The SDK is supported on React Native, and therefore works on iOS and Android apps, as well as on web browsers.
+The Omnichannel Chat SDK is an open-source package that provides chat methods and features to add functionality of the widget.
+To learn more about the Omnichannel Chat SDK, see [Omnichannel Chat SDK](https://github.com/microsoft/omnichannel-chat-sdk).

+The SDK is supported on React Native, and works on iOS apps, Android apps, and web browsers.
 Examples of sample apps in the Omnichannel Chat SDK include:

 - React-Native App: [gifted-chat](https://github.com/FaridSafi/react-native-gifted-chat)